Remod-org/NoDecay/README.md

  Use "entityCupboardMultiplier" to set the amount of decay for entities in cupboard range.

  Set DestroyOnZero to true to enable destroying entities when health is zero.

+ Set useJPipes if you have JPipes installed to ensure no decay for JPipes if NoDecay is configured with zero Multiplier for the JPipe building grade.

+ Set protectVehicleOnLift true if you want to prevent decay for vehicles on a lift.
+This should bypass the vehicleMultiplier.

+ Set warningTime to a number greater than the default of 10.0 (ms) to limit the warnings fired off due to time to execute.
+If your logs are consistently being filled with messages like the following:

+     "(17:04:31) | [NoDecay] NoDecay.OnEntityTakeDamage on Rowboat took 15.04 ms to execute."

 #### A Few Notes About Multipliers, decay.tick, etc.
    For any config file multiplier, you can set to 0 to disable decay for that item, 1 for normal decay, or a higher number for faster decay.
 In other words, anything below 1 is slower down to 0 which is no decay.
 Anything above 1 increases the rate of decay for that item and, yes, you can set numbers higher than 1.